-Year Six PSHE (including RHE)
+Year Six PSHE (including RHE) Curriculum PORTER CROFT Church of England Primary Academy

-Curriculum

 Here at Porter Croft, PSHE (personal, social, health and economic) education is a school curriculum subject through which children and young people acquire knowledge and skills to stay safe, be healthy (physical and mentally) and prepared for life, and work, in the modern world.
 Each PSHE unit is delivered over a series of lessons every half term, PSHE lessons are also where pupils will receive the statutory RHE (relationship and health education) content.